Building with AI: The Solo Founder Era

 1. AI now generates more reliable code than two years ago

-With Claude, Cursor, and Codex, a non-technical founder can build a working prototype.
+Today, with Claude, Cursor, and Codex, a non-technical founder can build a working prototype.
 You still need engineers for complex systems, but "complex" means something different now.
+Just don't go live without a thorough code review, especially for anything high-stakes that could harm people.

 And it's not just code.
 Services like Midjourney, fal.ai, or ChatGPT can generate professional visuals in minutes.
 Need a voiceover or sound effects?
 ElevenLabs creates authentic audio that used to require a recording studio.
 Need a demo video?
 Runway can help with that too.